 Georgetown Climate Center’s Adaptation Clearinghouse —The clearinghouse serves as a resource to all states, assisting state policymakers, resource managers, academics, and others working to help communities adapt to climate change.

-Temperate Adaptation Planner —ICLEI's tool to guide local government users through the Five Milestones for Climate Adaptation planning.
-It is available as part of ICLEI’s Climate Resilient Communities Program.
+Temperate Adaptation Planner —ICLEI partnered with Azavea Inc to offer a tool to guide local government users through the Five Milestones for Climate Adaptation planning.

 Coastal Resilience Program —The Nature Conservancy's program provides information to communities, planners, businesses, and policy makers to help them address sea-level rise and coastal hazards in their decision-making.

 Digital Coast —A website sponsored by the National Oceans and Atmospheric Administration (NOAA) in collaboration with organizations committed to providing data and information, tools, and training resources to help address timely coastal issues (e.g., land use, coastal conservation, hazards, marine spatial planning).